nimedev/angularts-wp/README.md

 yarn run build
 ```
 After run this script the `dist` folder is ready for production.
-> If update the repository run the previous script again.
+> Run the previous script again every time that update the repository.

 #### Build in `development` environment and upload the files to production server.
 - Verify that all dependencies are installed.